bbob370/CERN_PyQt_Task/README.md

 Testing:

     The testing file contains a test case for the JSON parsing logic using unittest.
+To run the test, input this command into the command line:

+    python -m unittest tests.UtilsTest

     To be honest I am unsure about the purpose of this test?
 The parsing logic used is all contained in 1 line of code: